What does ALWU do?

 Committee members are currently based in Auckland, Wellington, Christchurch and Dunedin.
 We are actively seeking to expand to other parts of New Zealand.
 You can join the Union regardless of where in New Zealand you are based.
 If you are interested in joining the Committee, please Contact Us.

 Why do I need ALWU?

 You may be very happy in your current job.
 However, the feedback that the Committee has received is that a positive experience in the law is often a lottery.
 ALWU aims to ensure greater levels of consistency and accountability across legal workplaces.

 ALWU does not exist solely for legal workers unhappy in their jobs.
 We will, of course, assist those experiencing employment issues and any problems in their workplace.
 However, the majority of the legal profession is made up of good employers with valued employees.
 We aim to hold all employers accountable to this standard.

 By supporting and being a member of ALWU, you are backing our mission.
 The more members we have, the greater ability we have to support both you and your peers.

-Why does the legal profession need a union?
+Why do legal workplaces need a union?